The man who will rid your house of evil

 Our episode begins with an update from Diana about her basement ghost.
 And then, somehow, we learn her parents have a secret passageway in their home near where the ghost appears, and also that her mother taught her how to read using a Ouija Board.
 In an already haunted house.
 Because that’s not weird at all.

-Next, we launch into our interview with Justin Firemoon, a Wiccan priest and professional medium who can smudge your home or your person and provide you with tarot readings, along with other services.
-Check out more about him on his site at innereyereadings.com.
+Next, we launch into our interview with Justin Firemoon, a Wiccan priest and professional medium who smudges homes and people and reads Tarot.

 Justin has some interesting stories to tell, as you can imagine.
 For starters, he’s battled some pretty interesting evil.
 I (Becky) began to draw one of the monsters he encountered while smudging a home, but I kept getting sicker and sicker as I sketched it out.
 I kind of took that as a sign that I shouldn’t finish my sketch.
 So, here it is in unfinished glory.

-There’s more to Justin’s stories so your best bet is to listen to the episode above and get all the juicy details.
+Here’s hoping it doesn’t affect you like it did me.
+There’s more to Justin’s stories; listen to the episode above and get all the juicy details.

 Episode Show Notes

 This episode is only our second episode that discusses spiritual beliefs outside of Christianity.
-You can also check out our previous episode where we interview a Shinto priest’s assistant discusses.
+You can also check out our previous episode where we interview a Shinto priest‘s assistant.

 What is Santería?